-Reference Stress Based Approach to Predict Failure Strength of Pipes With Local Wall Thinning Under Combined Loading
+Reference Stress Based Approach to Predict Failure Strength of Pipes With Local Wall Thinning Under Single Loading

 Contributed by the Pressure Vessels and Piping Division for publication in the JOURNAL OF PRESSURE VESSEL TECHNOLOGY.
-Manuscript received by the PVP Division August 27, 2003; revision received July 8, 2004.
-Review conducted by: R. J. Scavuzzo.
+Manuscript received by the PVP Division December 12, 2002; revision received September 23, 2003.
+Associate Editor: R. J. Scavuzzo.